The strawberry was initially a plant that grew in mild temperatures but has adapted well in warmer regions.

 - Chandler Strawberry Variety

 Vigorous and high yielding, the Chandler Strawberry variety produces very desirable strawberries.
-Chandler Strawberries are very large, firm and produce within 60 to 75 days.
+Chandler Strawberries are very large, and firm and produce within 60 to 75 days.
 The shape of the chandler strawberry ranges from long and wedge-like shape to being conical in shape and large in size.
 They have brilliant red colour and glossy look, with an exceptional flavour.

 Chandler strawberries are good for export or fresh market.
 They are very good for freezing.
 They are not the best for processing